Bhavukarora03/Hackintosh--gigabyte-z390-i5-9600k/README.md

-## Hackintosh Opencore 0.8.2 for Gigabyte Z390 Aorus elite - macOS Monetery 12.2.2
+## Hackintosh Opencore 0.8.2 for Gigabyte Z390 Aorus elite - macOS Monetery 12.4

-### *Updated to 12.4
+### You can update to Ventura Beta Version :)

 ### Hardware